sameerkewal/SQL-Exam-Practice/Controlling user access/user-access.md

 Worth knowing dat bv het verschil is tussen create table and create any table is dat het verschil is tussen een create table privilege en een create any table privilege is dat bij een create table privilege die user alleen in zijn schema een tabel kan maken terwijl bij create any table die user een table kan maken in any schema

+The GRANT OPTION is not valid when granting an object privilege to a role.
+Oracle prevents the propagation of object privileges through roles so that grantees of a role cannot propagate object privileges received by means of roles.